9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

-    In large projects, when we are investigating memory allocation hot spots, bang patterns are the cheapest way to speculatively modify the strictness properties of some code, as they\'re syntactically less invasive than other methods.
+    In large projects, when we are investigating memory allocation hot spots, bang patterns are the cheapest way to speculatively modify the strictness properties of some code, as they're syntactically less invasive than other methods.

 3. Strict data types